A seasonal favourite.

 Often times referred to as Mums or Chrysanths, the Chrysanthemum is native to Asia and north-eastern Europe.
 Mums are extremely popular during the fall because of their beautiful colour varitities.
 Indoor mums are a prized houseplants for their ability to cleanse air pollutants.

-Chrysanthemums are not safe for animal or human consumption.
+Chrysanthemums are not safe for human or animal consumption.

 |Light||Prefer filtered bright light|